 Washington Program on National Security (WaPoNS)

 The Alexander Hamilton Institute for the Study of Western Civilization (AHI) has created the exciting Washington Program on National Security (WaPoNS).
-This new program will run June 19-July 2 in Washington, D.C. and will be directed by AHI Senior Fellow Dr. Juliana Pilon.
+This new program will run in the end of June through the beginning of July in Washington, D.C. and will be directed by AHI Senior Fellow Dr. Juliana Pilon.
 WaPoNS is designed for no more than 20 students.
 Each morning, the participants will have a chance to conduct in-depth discussions on specific readings which will have been assigned ahead of time, to take place in The Allan P. Kirby, Jr. Center for Constitutional Studies & Citizenship, which is the Washington campus of Hillsdale College Afternoons will be devoted to on-site visits hosted by at least one representative of the organization or agency sponsoring the event.
 Dinner and evening events organized by groups and individuals will provide additional networking opportunities.
 Students will be housed at American University.
 Both housing and meals will be provided.

 Dr. Juliana Geran Pilon, who earned her PhD in philosophy at the University of Chicago, will direct the program.
 The author of several books and over two hundred articles on international affairs, she has taught at several colleges and universities, and managed democracy-strengthening programs.
 Her new book, soon to be published, is titled The Art of Peace: Engaging a Complex World.